OET Writing Grammar

 2. Job Roles

-In your OET writing and speaking test, you will often need to refer to the roles of medical professionals.
+In your OET writing and speaking subtests, you will often need to refer to the roles of medical professionals.
 Job roles will always take an article.
 You will need to decide whether the role/person you are referring to is general (a/an) or specific (the).
 Make up a few phrases with the examples below.

 E.g. The doctor has referred her to a psychiatrist.